 - What will be the necessary area and time-scales of Windows of Opportunity (WoO) for reestablishment

 - Can oyster reefs also help trap sediments and protect the newly established mangroves?

 - How cost-effective will this approach be, in conjunction with hard sea defences, e.g., seawalls?

 Using three distinct coastal types, which incorporate the range of conditions typically observed in temperate coasts, we aim to deliver improved scientific knowledge and enhanced modelling capability for dynamic coastal environments.
 The new knowledge and model capability developed will then be applied to deliver scenarios for two particularly challenging coastal locations.

-Our work is divided into 3 Work Tasks: N.B.
-Images and text required for three work packages
+Our work is divided into three Work Tasks: Note – images and text required for three work packages